root-project/web/blog/_posts/2022-04-01-code-horsepower-f1.md

 Let's assume now that you have forgotten what class "std::cout" has.
 Luckily, Qt has an in-built (offline) help support system.
 For a first-time configuration, you will just need to download the Help Book of your library, in this case the std library from [cppreference](https://en.cppreference.com/w/Cppreference:Archives#Qt_help_book) or via your package manager (sudo apt install cppreference-doc-en-qch).
 Then, in "Tools", "Options", "Help", "Documentation", you can add the downloaded (or /usr/share/ installed) ".qch" file.

-Once this is set, you can either CTRL+Click on your function to go the source code definition, or press F1, and the HTML documentation will appear on your right side without having to type / search anything online.
+Once this is set, you can either CTRL+Click on your function to immediately go the source code definition (file will open in another tab), or press F1, and the HTML documentation will appear on your right side without having to type / search anything online.

 ![tutorial](https://user-images.githubusercontent.com/10653970/153931729-271fbefd-c73a-4739-8ff3-39bec7c35eec.png)